uxcode/memoapp-api/README.md

 # Drama MemoApp

 Angular, NodeJS, ExpressJS and MongoDB RESTful MemoApp API.
-This repository was implemented with origin from [todoAPIjs](https://github.com/amejiarosario/todoAPIjs)
+This application was implemented based on [todoAPIjs](https://github.com/amejiarosario/todoAPIjs).

-This project is *NOT* considered about exceptions
+Please note that the application is *NOT* designed to carefully take exceptions into account.

 # DB
-Install mognoDB if not installed
+Install MognoDB if not installed

 - Mac:
 ```bash